-the property of the Company (or of any Fund as the context requires) to be given to the Depositary for safe-keeping, as required by the Financial Conduct Authority Regulations, including income on that property;
+The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 as amended; the property of the Company (or of any Fund as the a list of active owners of Shares in the Company, updated on an ongoing basis as and when Shares are bought and context requires) to be given to the Depositary for safekeeping, as required by the Financial Conduct Authority Regulations, including income on that property;

-"Share Class(es)"

-a particular class or classes of Shares as described;
+"Share Class(es)" a particular class or classes of Shares as described; 10 sold;

-"SID"

-'Supplementary Information Document'; the accompanying document to the KIID (see above) providing additional information that prospective investors should be aware of before investing;

-"UCITS Directive"

-the European Parliament and Council Directive of 13th July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (as amended from time to time), as it applies in the UK from time to time:

-"UK"

-the United Kingdom;

-"UK GDPR"

-Regulation 2016/679 of the European Parliament and of the Council of 27th April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) including as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the EUWA, and any statutory instruments that the UK government makes to amend deficiencies in retained European Union law by virtue of section 8 of the EUWA (as may be amended from time to time) following the UK's withdrawal from the European Union.

-"UK UCITS Scheme"

-a fund established in the UK and authorised by the Financial Conduct Authority which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive;
+"SID" 'Supplementary Information Document'; the accompanying document to the KIID (see above) providing additional information that prospective investors should be aware of before investing; "UCITS Directive" the European Parliament and Council Directive of 13th July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (as amended from time to time), as it applies in the UK from time to time; "UK" the United Kingdom; "UK GDPR" Regulation 2016/679 of the European Parliament and of the Council of 27th April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) including as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the EUWA, and any statutory instruments that the UK government makes to amend deficiencies in retained European Union law by virtue of section 8 of the EUWA (as may be amended from time to time) following the UK's withdrawal from the European Union; "UK UCITS Scheme" a fund established in the UK and authorised by the Financial Conduct Authority which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive: "Valuation Point" the point, whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the scheme property or a Fund (as the case may be) for the purpose of determining the price at which Shares of a class may be issued, cancelled, sold, redeemed or exchanged; and "VAT" value added tax as provided for in the UK's Value Added Tax Act 1994, as amended, and similar sales and turnover taxes in other jurisdictions.

-"Valuation Point"

-the point, whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the scheme property or a Fund (as the case may be) for the purpose of determining the price at which Shares of a class may be issued, cancelled, sold, redeemed or exchanged; and value added tax as provided for in the UK's Value Added Tax Act 1994, as amended, and similar sales and turnover taxes in other jurisdictions.

-"VAT"

-1 The Company
+1. The Company

-The Company is an investment company with variable capital whose effective date of authorisation by the FCA was 5 May 2020 and whose PRN is 925651.
+The Company is an investment company with variable capital whose effective date of authorisation by the FCA was 14 May 2003 and whose PRN is 407819.